-As a farmer, don’t sound desperate when you are selling your farm produce.
+As a farmer, don’t sound desperate when you are selling your farm produces.
 For example, when I’m going to make supply for eggs, I dress as if I’m going to my office.
-Add value to what you do, then people will respect and accept your price”
+Add value to what you do, then people will respect and accept your price.

 |Fruits and Veggies Value addition|

-We have a contract to supply Shea Nut to a company here in Nigeria.
+We had a contract to supply shea nuts to a company here in Nigeria.
 After we have discussed price with the seller on 30,000/MT with transport fare, on the day we were ready to pick up our goods with the agreed price, the farmer said that he is no longer selling to us, that an Indian man have paid 50,000/MT; how can a foreigner come down here to meet farmers directly?
-We have several orders to export agric produce but the middlemen price is a problem” he revealed.
+We have several orders to export agric produce but the middlemen price is a problem.